 I’ll give him that one.
 This was a British car venue, so I stepped on protocol when I used the North American term ‘hood’ for what they call a bonnet.
 I now know ‘hood’ in England means ‘convertible top’.
 A case could be made for the brevity of the British term, but convertible top is a far more accurate term, because it describes how a convertible roof works.

 The ‘convertible’ part really sells it for me.
-That’s because a roof that gives you sun on sunny days and protection on rainy days sounds a lot like a device based on its ability to convert from covered to uncovered status.
+I believe a roof that gives you sun on sunny days and protection on rainy days sounds a lot like a device based on its ability to convert from covered to uncovered status.

 Unfortunately, the vintage British car guys didn’t answer the question.
 Instead, they all told me to simply yank on the ‘Flying A’ hood ornament and the hood would pop open like a can of Coors Light.
 That system works great on the Austin Somerset, but the Somerset was a newer model built a few years after the 1948 Austin Devon.